top of page

 April 1, 2026—On Wednesday, the NCAA Division I Cabinet moved to crack down on “ghost transfers,” players who leave one school and quietly enroll at another without ever entering the transfer portal.
 To back it up, the new rule carries a half-season suspension for the head coach and a fine equal to 20% of that sport’s budget.

 With the NCAA eliminating football's spring transfer window, concerns grew that players and coaches would simply bypass the portal altogether, and a few already had.
-But while the problem started in football, the fix was applied across all Division I sports, meaning that golfers and other athletes now live under rules designed to close a football exploit they had no part in creating.
-The NCAA’s rationale is that an issue exploited in one sport could quickly spread if left unaddressed.
+But while the problem started in football, the fix was applied across all Division I sports, meaning that golfers and other athletes now live under rules designed to close a loophole they had no part in creating.
+The NCAA's rationale is that an issue left unaddressed in one sport could quickly spread to others.

-On paper, it's a strong deterrent, but in practice, it may disproportionately impact programs that can’t afford a legal fight.
-A 20% budget hit means something very different for a golf program than it does for a football program with a multimillion-dollar budget.
-Even in sports where ghost transfers are rare, violations don’t require bad intent.
+On paper, it is a strong deterrent, but in practice, a 20% penalty lands very differently depending on the sport.
+For a football program operating on a multimillion-dollar budget, it is a significant number.
+For a golf program, it can be a genuinely damaging one.
+Even where ghost transfers are rare, violations don't require bad intent.
 A simple mistake is enough.

 There’s a more telling choice in how the rule is written.
-The penalties fall on schools and coaches, not the players.
-That isn’t an accident.
+The penalties fall on programs and coaches, not the players.
 The NCAA has been repeatedly losing in court when it tries to limit athlete movement, so it’s shifted to going after institutions instead.
-It’s a strategic workaround that closes a loophole.
-Whether that holds is the real question—and the answer is probably coming from a courtroom.
+It's a strategic workaround that avoids the legal system entirely.
+Whether that holds is the real question, with the answer likely coming from a courtroom.

 NCAA headquarters, as the organization rolls out new rules on athlete transfers and the transfer portal | Kristoffer Tripplaar